moertel/retro-mode/README.md

-# retro-mode-icon-pack-config
+# Retro Mode

-Remote configuration for the Android pixel art icon pack Retro Mode
+A minimalist pixel art icon pack for Android